The Deep Dive, Getting to the Bottom of Daylight Saving Time

 Details aside, being capped at 37% is the safe position.
 It works.
 It employs the same data used in the interactive maps.
 This sea change in many categories provides increased opportunity for a Top 250 level performance for all Americans, not just the lucky ones now living at locations with an 8-delay median or lower.

-Similarly in the graph, the trend shows increasing delays with reduced longevity.
 [Spreadsheet notes: Life expectancy estimates 2000-2019, both sexes.
 High accuracy life-expectancy data to fraction of a year.
 To reduce

 confounding elements limited data to white race.
 In graph, centered rolling 200-point median, smoothed on 30-point centered moving average.]